chuckmasterson/chuckmasterson.github.io/_posts/2017-09-21-attempts-at-redwood.md

 - Its brown expanse a landform;
 - It forms its own background,
 - And it must be *explored*,
-- Wandered around.
+- Mysteries on its far side discovered.
-- Surely it is not part of a forest
+- Surely it is not a dweller in the forest's realm
-- But a whole forest in itself?
+- But a realm itself?
 ^
 - Or here:
 - Blocken, blackened bark